Twelve Core Challenges and Fifty Rapid Responses

 Because parity and non-domination are fixed in advance.
 In stealth models, sovereignty transfers first and balance is negotiated later.

-Here, parity, identity protection, and shared authority are constitutionally entrenched prior to transition.
+Here, parity, identity protection, and shared authority are constitutionally entrenched before transition.
 Irish sovereignty exists in law but is structurally constrained so that no tradition may dominate.

 49. Why establish a Fifth Province — and how does it rebalance administrative architecture?